linebender/vello/sparse_strips/glifo/README.md

 ## Minimum supported Rust Version (MSRV)

-This version of Parley has been verified to compile with **Rust 1.88** and later.
+This version of Glifo has been verified to compile with **Rust 1.88** and later.

-Future versions of Parley might increase the Rust version requirement.
+Future versions of Glifo might increase the Rust version requirement.
 It will not be treated as a breaking change and as such can even happen with small patch releases.

 ## Community

-Discussion of Parley development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#parley channel](https://xi.zulipchat.com/#narrow/channel/205635-parley).
+Discussion of Glifo development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#parley channel](https://xi.zulipchat.com/#narrow/channel/205635-parley).
 All public content can be read without logging in.

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.